Enrollment & Capacity

 - Schools with an enrollment of less than 100% gross FISH capacity may be deemed overcrowded, based upon the criteria of class size reduction requirements, special programs or special circumstances.

-7. Why is my school considered for boundary changes when we have enough capacity to support our enrollment?The State Plant Survey has restricted the District from building any additional student capacity; however, there are a few schools that have more students than available school capacity.
+7. Why is my school considered for boundary changes when we have enough capacity to support our enrollment?The State Plant Survey has restricted the District from building any additional student capacity; however, there are schools that have more or considerably less students enrolled than available school capacity.
 As a result, existing districtwide school capacity must be filled which may cause school boundary shifts.

 8. Is enrollment capping an option to relieve overcrowding at schools?School Board Policy 5000 states that alternative enrollment options such as enrollment capping can be used temporarily to ease overcrowding until permanent capacity becomes available through the building of additional facilities on site, boundary changes, or new schools.
 Currently, the state will not allow the building of any new educational facilities in Broward County.